 Do I need an Attorney to Expunge my case?

 - Probably so.
 We hear every week from individuals who have tried to expunge cases on their own, and have had the expungement denied.
-They have no reason given by the court or the DA.
-The expungement law can be complex, requires certain protocols to be followed, and experience in criminal law is invaluable.
-Many judges and prosecutors do not understand the expungement law very well, and often need to be educated as to the state of the law regarding expungement.
-Many prosecutors make objections that have little or no legal merit, and an individual representing themselves is at a real disadvantage in such a circumstance.
+Many people do not know how to persuade a judge, overcome a district attorney's objections or avoid common mistakes that can result in a case being denied.
+Some judges and prosecutors do not understand the expungement law very well, and often need to be educated as to the state of the law regarding expungement.
+Prosecutors sometimes make objections that have little or no legal merit, and an individual representing themselves is at a real disadvantage in such a circumstance.
 People v.
 Butler (1980) 105 Cal.
 App.3d 585, as an example, makes it clear that there is no requirement to show "rehabilitation" in order for an expungement to be granted.

 Will I need to go to Court?